 Late March to June: Best time to visit Iran

 Nowruz, new Persian year (two weeks starting 21st March) is on the way.
 People are getting ready to celebrate the beginning of the spring and of course for the holidays.
 Iranians shake their houses before the Nowrouz.
 Well, that’s the term is used for the new-year major cleaning or renovating of houses.
 Streets are getting busier, and people start shopping especially clothes for the new year.
 The weather getting extremely pleasant throughout the country and all families plan for their holidays ahead.
 All transportation services are tripled before and during Nowruz.
 All prices rise significantly, and tourist attractions get very busy.
 Forward planning is essential for this season.
-A traditional advice to foreign travelers is not to visit Iran during Nowruz because of the high prices and also busy tourist sites unless you intend to celebrate it too!
+Traditional advice to foreign travelers is not to visit Iran during Nowruz because of the high prices and also busy tourist sites unless you intend to celebrate it too!

 Domestic traveling is significantly declining after Nowruz.
 Southern Iran is going to get hot, but in the other parts, the weather is still pleasant for two next months.
 Prices are getting lower than Nowruz and even lower in early June.
 Tourist sites are also not crowded.